 Proper preparations the key

-Since each of the MBBS entrances require students to obtain a minimum qualifying percentile in order to simply become eligible for a MBBS seat, the determining factor when it comes to securing admissions remains one’s preparation strategy.
+NEET, being the sole, MBBS entrance exam, require students to obtain at least 50th minimum qualifying percentile (40th for SC/ST/OBC candidates) in order to become eligible for a MBBS seat, the determining factor when it comes to securing admissions remains one’s preparation strategy.